wahoo703/Barcode_Partitioning/README.md

-# Barcode_Partitioning
+# BarcSeek
-A NYGC Hackathon Project Generating a Pipeline for Barcode Partitioning
+A NYGC Hackathon Project Generating a Flexible Pipeline for Barcode Partitioning for Genomic Sequencing Data